10 Fun Facts About Coming to America

 Is there an Eddie Murphy role that isn’t memorable?
-Hell, even Norbit was nominated an Oscar.
-From Buckwheat on Saturday Night Live to Dr. Doolittle, the veteran comedian has embodied some of the most beloved characters to ever hit the screen.
-Not the least of which is Coming to America’s Prince Akeem.
+Hell, even Norbit was nominated for an Oscar.
+From Buckwheat on Saturday Night Live to Dr. Doolittle, the veteran comedian has embodied some of the most beloved characters to ever hit the screen—not the least of which is Coming to America’s Prince Akeem.
 As an African prince who relocates to Queens, New York to find the perfect woman to hold down the throne, Murphy’s hilarious performance(s) turned a silly little film into a certified comedy classic.
+On the 30th anniversary of the film's release, here are 10 things you might not know about Coming to America.

 1. PAULA ABDUL CHOREOGRAPHED THE OPENING DANCE SCENE AT THE PALACE IN ZAMUNDA.